HaijianLiu/HaijianLiu.github.io/_posts/2017-11-24-particle-system.md

 ## Component

-Like all the other game engines, the whole particle system is simply combined with two parts: Emiter and Particle.
+Like all the other game engines, the whole particle system is simply combined with two parts: Emitter and Particle.

 #### Emitter